lupitavsqf/CYBERCOWBOYS-lens/README.md

 ## 🌵 The story behind it

 After volunteering in assistive **equine therapy** sessions, we noticed something.
 Some riders with disabilities have a hard time receiving *verbal* instructions.
-Spectacles is the technology we'd been waiting for to take that idea further and **communicate beyond words**.
+Spectacles is the technology we'd been waiting for to **communicate beyond words**.

 **CyberCowboys** is the next step: an augmented-reality riding experience where horse-riding lessons become something you can *see* laid out on the real arena floor in front of you.
 From elementary basic commands all the way up to advanced jumping courses.